done1892/Advanced-Machine-Learning-Project/README.md

 - IPNB file contains Pytorch implementation of CAOS.
 Below the description.

-  The first part of the notebook is suited for initialization of function, which will be used in dataloader to perform geometric transformations, such as rotations, cropping, etc. ggfgfg
+  The first part of the notebook is suited for functions initialization, which will be used in dataloader to perform geometric transformations, such as rotations, cropping, etc. ggfgfg

       the file..